rji-futures-lab/tweets-to-text/README.md

 1. Follow [@TweetsToText](https://twitter.com/TweetsToText).
 It will follow you back.
 2. Mention @TweetsToText before you start tweet-stormin'.
 3. Mention @TweetsToText again in your final tweet.
-4. Check your DMs.
-You should get a link from @TweetsToText where you can download your text file
+4. Check your DMs. @TweetsToText will send you a link where you can download your text file.
 5. Do whatever.
-It's a public link so you can share it with anyone.
+You can copy and paste the text into your favorite text editor or your CMS, or share the link (which is public) with your editor or whoever).